 Not to mention the benefits of building healthy relationships when you smile.

 Smile at colleagues, superiors, clients, you name it!
 Smile at yourself, and even more importantly, laugh at yourself sometimes.

-Clean up and de-clutter your work area of things not related to work, and/or not necessary to maintaining a neat and clean work environment.
+Clean up and de-clutter your work area of things not related to work, and/or not necessary to maintain a neat and clean work environment.

-It will improve your concentration on work and bring you good mood in such environment.
+It will improve your concentration on work and bring you a good mood in such an environment.
 Of course, ongoing de-clutter and organization is the key.